Donald Trump Will Be Able To Redact Mueller Report Before Its Release To The Public

 Attorney General William Barr will give the White House an opportunity to redact Special Counsel Robert Mueller’s report before it is shared with the public, Business Insider reports.
-South Carolina Senator Lindsey Graham said Tuesday that Mueller’s report on his investigation into Russian meddling in the 2016 election would be shared first with the Trump Administration in order to give them the opportunity to assert any claims of executive privilege before the report is made available to the public.
+South Carolina Senator Lindsey Graham said Tuesday that Mueller’s report on his investigation into Russian meddling in the 2016 election would be shared first with the Trump administration in order to give them the opportunity to assert any claims of executive privilege before the report is made available to the public.

 Graham, who is the chairman of the Senate Judiciary Committee, suggested that the process would take a matter of weeks, not months, to complete, potentially setting a vague timeline for the eventual release of some version of the report.